Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

 The abusive language detection task has typically been formulated as a supervised classification problem across various definitions and aspects of abusive language.
-In addition to the main task of determining whether a text is abusive or not, several other dimensions have been explored, including categories of abuse, implicit versus explicit abuse, target of abuse, legality of abuse and the implied stereotypes in abusive language \cite{waseem-etal-2017-understanding,fivser2017legal,poletto2017hate,vidgen-etal-2019-challenges,niemann2019abusive,zufall2020operationalizing,sap2020socialbiasframes}.
-Here we summarize the common practices in defining the task, collecting and annotating data, and training a predictive model.
-Further, we discuss current applications of the abusive language detection technology.
+In addition to the main task of determining whether a text is abusive or not, several other dimensions have been explored, including categories of abuse, implicit versus explicit abuse, target of abuse, legality of abuse, and the implied stereotypes in abusive language \shortcite{waseem-etal-2017-understanding,fivser2017legal,poletto2017hate,vidgen-etal-2019-challenges,niemann2019abusive,zufall2020operationalizing,sap2020socialbiasframes}. \shortciteA{banko2020unified} assessed the most common definitions of abuse used in the domain of online content moderation technologies across industry, government policies, online communities, and the health sector.
+They unified these definitions under the umbrella term \textit{online harm} and recommended 1) using objective criteria and fine-grained classes, and 2) considering the target of abuse and the potential downstream actions to create high-quality definitions.

+Here, we look at two main dimensions often considered when formulating the task of abusive language detection: expression of abuse and target of abuse.
+Also, in Table \ref{tab:annotated-examples}, we show examples of utterances from existing datasets along with labels that describe the expression and the target of abuse.